camunda-community-hub/extended-form-js/README.md

  - New property "Should be hidden" in properties panel where you can use javascript expressions to hide components : data.myProcessVariable=='toHide'.
 Be sure to prefix your process variable with **data.**
 - Date picker component
 - You can populate select (drop down) and checklist options from webservices
-- FileUpload widget where you can define the target endpoint and HTTP verb
+- FileUpload widget where you can define the target endpoint and HTTP verb.
+This widget also comes with a FileViewer.
+You can override viewer CSS classnames and define your own endpoint to serve the file.
+You can use a litteral expression or a javascript expression : '/file/serve?fileId='+data.file.reference (where file is the process variable) or directly '/file/serve?fileId='+value.reference (where value is a direct reference to the component field value).
 - Table widget where you can display/edit and add rows (columns types can be defined)

 ## local dev